metantonio/scrape-bing/Readme.md

 This repository has scripts that works with Python, and anothers with Javascript.

-Microsoft edge driver, if dont have download it from https://developer.microsoft.com/zh-cn/microsoft-edge/tools/webdriver/?form=MA13LH#downloads
+Microsoft edge driver, if you don't have it,  [download it here](https://developer.microsoft.com/zh-cn/microsoft-edge/tools/webdriver/?form=MA13LH#downloads), this is necessary in order to run scraping scripts with Python.

 # 1. Python Installation